 In this work, we will use two variants of instance compression, probabilistic instance compression with \emph{no false negative} and probabilistic instance compression that allows both side error.
 We will use instance compression for probabilistic instance compression with no false negative.

-\begin{defn}[Instance Compression] A decision problem $P$ is $(f,g,\xi)$ instance compressible with soundness error bound $\xi$ if there exists an $f$-time randomized reduction from any arbitrary instance $x$ of $P$ to some instance $x'$ of size $g$ of decision problem $P'$ such that, if $x$ is a \textsf{YES} instance of $P$ then $x'$ is a \textsf{YES} instance of $P'$, and if $x$ is a \textsf{NO} instance of $P$ then $x'$ is a \textsf{NO} instance of $P'$ with at least $1-\xi$ probability.
-Here, $f$ and $g$ can be a function of the witness size and the bit length of $x$. \end{defn}
+\begin{defn}[Instance Compression] A decision problem $P$ is $(f,g,\xi)$ instance compressible with soundness error bound $\xi$ if there exists an $f$-time randomized reduction from any arbitrary instance $x$ of $P$ to some instance $x'$ of size $g$ of decision problem $P'$ such that, if $x$ is a \textsf{YES} instance of $P$ then $x'$ is a \textsf{YES} instance of $P'$, and if $x$ is a \textsf{NO} instance of $P$ then $x'$ is a \textsf{NO} instance of $P'$ with probability at least $1-\xi$.
+Here, $f$ and $g$ can be a functions of the witness size and the bit length of $x$. \end{defn}

-\begin{defn}[Probabilistic Instance Compression] A decision problem $P$ is $(f,g,\xi)$ probabilistic instance compressible with error bound $\xi$ if there exists an $f$-time randomized reduction from any arbitrary instance $x$ of $P$ to some instance $x'$ of size $g$ of decision problem $P'$ such that, if $x$ is a \textsf{YES} instance of $P$ then $x'$ is a \textsf{YES} instance of $P'$ with at least $1-\xi$ probability, and if $x$ is a \textsf{NO} instance of $P$ then $x'$ is a \textsf{NO} instance of $P'$ with at least $1-\xi$ probability.
-Here, $f$ and $g$ can be a function of the witness size and the bit length of $x$. \end{defn}
+\begin{defn}[Probabilistic Instance Compression] A decision problem $P$ is $(f,g,\xi)$ probabilistic instance compressible with error bound $\xi$ if there exists an $f$-time randomized reduction from any arbitrary instance $x$ of $P$ to some instance $x'$ of size $g$ of decision problem $P'$ such that, if $x$ is a \textsf{YES} instance of $P$ then $x'$ is a \textsf{YES} instance of $P'$ with probability at least $1-\xi$, and if $x$ is a \textsf{NO} instance of $P$ then $x'$ is a \textsf{NO} instance of $P'$ with probability at least $1-\xi$.
+Here, $f$ and $g$ can be a functions of the witness size and the bit length of $x$. \end{defn}